 First log into your User Portal and find your environment on the Dashboard or Sites page.
 Select phpMyAdmin from the left-hand navigation on the Overview page for your environment.

 For additional instructions on how to access the client portal, manage installs, and access phpMyAdmin, see User Portal Overview

 Every install at WP Engine has two databases that are accessible via phpMyAdmin.

-The first is labeled snapshot_ and is just for your staging site (a staging site is a clone of your website, which can be created and used for testing).
+The first is labeled snapshot_ and is just for your 1-click staging site

-The second is labeled wp_sitename (e.g. wp_kristoff in the screenshot below) and is for your production (or live) site.
+The second is labeled wp_sitename (e.g. wp_kristoff in the screenshot below) and is for your production (or live) environment.
 This is the database we’ll be using in this step.

-The wp_sitename database is currently a default WordPress database, containing only the bare bones of an installation.
+The wp_sitename database is initially set up as a default WordPress database, containing only the bare bones of an installation.

 Click on the database with “wp_” in the name.